-Rudy Giuliani Said Trump Paid Back The Stormy Daniels Payment & What Is Happening
+Donald Trump May Have Paid Back The Stormy Daniels Payment After All & I Can't

 The Stormy Daniels saga keeps on taking some new turns.
 On May 2, Rudy Giuliani, the former New York City mayor who joined President Trump's legal team in April, shared some new information about the scandal — which directly contradicted something President Donald Trump himself said back in April.
 Rudy Giuliani said Trump reimbursed the Stormy Daniels payment, and I'm getting really confused at this point.